 Nadia Butler was the research assistant for the 2021-2022 academic year.
 Nadia processed correspondence in series one pertaining to 1996, Naylor’s fictionalized memoir of state surveillance.
 Additionally, she created metadata for digitized archival materials and staffed the archival space.
 She graduated with her in MA in English in May of 2022.

 Ayanna Woods served as the archive’s research assistant during the Fall 2020 and Spring 2021 semesters.
 Ayanna processed archival materials, managed social media for the project, and staffed the collection space for visiting scholars.
 She also assisted with planning and organization for a symposium on the Naylor Archive and assisted with website maintenance.
 Ayanna earned her B.A. in English from Howard University and finished her M.A. in English at Lehigh in 2021.

 Victoria Davis served as the archive’s research assistant during the summers of 2019 and 2020 and the Spring 2020 semester.
 Victoria created an archival inventory and helped process the collection to prepare for its digitization.
 Victoria also designed the archive’s website.

 Sam Sorensen served as the archive’s research assistant during the Fall 2019 semester.
-She helped process a majority of materials from the first series and staffed the archive for visiting scholars.
-Her dissertation research focuses on predominantly white institutions, pedagogy, and epistemic violence.
+They helped process a majority of materials from the first series and staffed the archive for visiting scholars.
+Their dissertation research focuses on predominantly white institutions, pedagogy, and epistemic violence.